check-spelling/check-spelling-docs/Event-descriptions.md

 to the `job` that contains the `use_sarif` configuration.

 Alternatively, you can remove `use_sarif: ...` from the job in which case the classic error reporting mechanism will be used.

+## minified-file

+The file has really long lines.
+It's probably minified.

+### Resolution

+* If it's minified, add it to excludes
+* If it really should be checked, you can suppress the check by adding `minified-file` to `with:`/`disabled_checks:`
+* If you think the heuristic should be improved, please file a bug with an example